 Hubs cut me a scrap piece of sheet metal and painted it the same orange as the pegboard.
 He drilled holes in all four corners to coincide with the peg holes.
 I positioned the metal panel off-centre, then we used some nuts and bolts to attach it.
 While Hubs fastened the nuts from the back, I tightened each bolt an allen key.

 Here’s a closeup of how the fastener looks from the front:

 And here it is from the back showing the nut that holds it on:

 We flipped it right side up again so I could add these magnetic storage containers:

 The magnetic containers are so useful: now I’ll have somewhere to store my sewing machine needles, pins, thread bobbins, various sewing feet and any other small item I might need quick access to in the sewing room!

 There are 5 holes along the bottom of the shelf.
 I’m planning on installing cup hooks there to disguise the holes – and to hang my scissors from so they’ll always be handy:

-Here are a few recent crafts I’ve been working on in anticipation of having a dedicated studio (click on the images for the tutorials):
+In the meantime, here are a few recent office-inspired crafts I’ve been working on in anticipation of having a dedicated studio (click on the images for the tutorials):